 To explain this it’s important to note that from the US tax perspective the world is split into two bits.
 There’s the USA.
 The Americans really care about that.
 And then there’s the rest of the world, about which, to be candid, it appears they care much less.
 Let me explain.

 The US corporate tax system, unsurprisingly, charges a US company tax on all the profit it earns in the USA.
 The system is, however, riddled with loopholes, many of which have been deliberately created, with the result that, as Citizens for Tax Justice has found, the average effective US corporation tax rate is currently 18.5 per cent .
 That is much less than the headline rate of 35 per cent.
-However, nothing compares with the biggest loophole of all, which stipulates that.
-That is the one that says the income made by an overseas subsidiary of a US corporation is not taxed until it is paid into the USA by way of a dividend.
+However, nothing compares with the biggest loophole of all, which stipulates that the profit made by an overseas subsidiary of a US corporation is not taxed in the USA until it is paid back into the USA by way of a dividend.
 What this means is that if a US company working on a multinational basis can record profits in a low-tax jurisdiction (which for these purposes we’ll call a tax haven or secrecy jurisdiction – the terms are largely interchangeable) and can keep those profits out of the USA by not paying them to the parent company by way of a dividend, then there’s no US tax to pay on the money earned.

 This does not suit all US companies.
 As Citizens for Tax Justice also found, some American corporations pay more tax on their non-US profits than they do on their US earnings.
 That is because they cannot find a way to shift those profits out of the relatively highly taxed jurisdictions where they are earned (the UK, Germany and France for example, but you could add Italy, Norway, Denmark, a lot of African countries and many others) into tax havens.
 However, the current evidence is that for many major US companies this difficulty does not arise: shifting profits is something at which they have become highly skilled.